 These are the static hard coded policy definitions.
-They can be enhanced by token based policy definitions, that can be found int lib.token.get\dynamic\policy\definitions.
+They can be enhanced by token based policy definitions, that can be found in lib.token.get_dynamic_policy_definitions.

-Parameters scope (basestring) - Optional the scope of the policies
+Parameters scope (basestring) - Optional the scope of the policies description. :rtype: dict

 Returns allowed scopes with allowed actions, the type of action and a